isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 to participate in gardening activities together.</p>
 <p></p>
 <p>Nature Kaki Chapters can also take the opportunity to empower more community
-gardeners to share their experiences with the community through workshops and talks.</p>
+gardeners to share their gardening experiences with the community through workshops and talks.</p>
 <p></p>
 <p>Find out more <a href="/all/nature-kakis-happenings/community-in-bloom/" rel="noopener noreferrer" target="_blank">here</a>.</p>
 <p></p>